The Dark Side: Secrets of the Sports Dopers: Further investigations

 On February 5, 2016, two men visited Sly's parents, and according to a 911 call from Sly's parents' house during the visit, one of the men initially said he was a law enforcement officer, but didn't have a badge.
 The two men later acknowledged that they weren't law enforcement officers and stated they were looking for Sly and not his parents.
 In response to the 911 call, the police went to the Sly house, but meanwhile, after the investigators identified themselves as private investigators, the parents decided to talk with them, and the police left.
 Sly's parents informed the investigators that their son was due to come home for the holidays the next day.
 The investigators spoke with Sly on December 23, 2015, though they refused to identify specifically who they were representing.

 The NFL, the MLB, and later the USADA initiated investigations into the allegations made by Sly.
 On April 1, 2016, Teagarden was suspended 80 games for violating the MLB's Joint Drug Prevention and Treatment Program.

-On June, 2016, Adolpho Birch, NFL senior vice president of labor policy and league affairs informed in a letter to the NFLPA that the league will interview the football players linked to performance-enhancing drug use by the report on the first day of 2016 training camp.
+In June 2016, Adolpho Birch, NFL senior vice president of labor policy and league affairs informed in a letter to the NFLPA that the league will interview the football players linked to performance-enhancing drug use by the report on the first day of 2016 training camp.
 League spokesman Brian McCarthy stated via email all players will be interviewed, including Manning, despite the letter to the players union didn't mention him as already retired Manning doesn't belong to the NFLPA anymore.

 HGH was outlawed by the NFL in 1991.
 As part of the collective bargaining agreement in 2011, an HGH testing regime was agreed to, but testing itself for HGH didn't begin until 2014.
 It is illegal under United States federal law to prescribe HGH off label.